Monotoba/ISPConfigBackup/manual.md

        ```bash
        systemctl restart apache2
        ```
-     - Restart other services like Postfix, Dovecot, and BIND as needed:
+     - Restart other services like Postfix, Dovecot, BIND, and MySQL/MariaDB as needed:
        ```bash
-       systemctl restart postfix dovecot bind
+       systemctl restart postfix dovecot bind mysql
        ```

 ---

 ### **Script Summary**

-The updated script provides flexibility for backing up ISPConfig on a server with either Apache2 or Nginx and optionally includes web data.
+The updated script provides flexibility for backing up ISPConfig on a server with either Apache2 or Nginx and optionally includes web data and databases.
 The following key features have been added:

 1. **`--web-data`**: Includes web data (`/var/www/`) in the backup.
 2. **`--nginx`**: Backs up Nginx configuration files instead of Apache2.
+3. **`--databases`**: Includes MySQL or MariaDB databases used by ISPConfig in the backup.

 The script generates a `.tar.gz` backup file, which you can then transfer to a new server using `scp` and restore by extracting it and ensuring the correct permissions and service restarts.